-Last summer, second-year law student Kristina Aiad-Toss spent two months in El Salvador interning for International Partners in Mission (IPM), a non-profit that engages in community development projects abroad to help women and children in 66 countries.
+Last summer, third-year law student Kristina Aiad-Toss spent two months in El Salvador interning for International Partners in Mission (IPM), a non-profit that engages in community development projects abroad to help women and children in 66 countries.

 El Salvador is currently in the process of prosecuting war crimes from their Civil War in the '80s after their amnesty law — which absolved war criminals — was declared unconstitutional in 2016.
 Various human rights organizations, including IPM, are pushing the government to develop a new law that outlines the justice process including legal procedures and victim reparations.